uptonking/note4yaoo/lib-olap-community.md

   - 1- SQL with extension @julianhyde (MDX)
   - 2- DSL that generate SQL (Malloy, dbt, Tableau etc) @lloydtabb
   - 3- Microsoft, nope, you don't need SQL, we build our own Calculation Engine :) @jwang_pbi
 - Obviously you have another camp, the SQL fanatics like @felipehoffa @teej_m @pdrmnvd , you don't need a model at all, you write everything by hand 🤡

+- Back in the day, camps 2 and 3 used to be called ROLAP and MOLAP

 - ## We've been working on, Malloy, a new experimental data language.
 If you work in SQL, we'd love your feedback._202110
 - https://twitter.com/lloydtabb/status/1450538694130110464